SchneiderKarl/HCX_DF_EXERCISE/Exercise1/Exercise1_Chapter1.md

 ## Access Business Application Studio

 1) Click [here](https://xaea1811-cf-eu10.eu10cf.applicationstudio.cloud.sap/index.html) to open the Business Application Studio (BAS for short).

-2) Use the P-User with the initial password `Initial1` to log on.
+2) Please use the P-User with the initial password  `Initial1` that was included in the email to log in to BAS.
+You will be prompted to change your initial password.

 ## Create Development Space